-COMPREHENSIVE STANDARD: 25.0 Build foundational knowledge and skills required for careers in fashion, apparel and interior design
+COMPREHENSIVE STANDARD: 25.0 Build foundational knowledge and skills required for careers in fashion, apparel and interior design nchmark: 25.1 Analyze the fashion, apparel and interior design industry as a career choice.

-25.1.2 Analyze opportunities for employment and entrepreneurial endeavors for this field.
 3 2 1 0 25.1.1 Identify roles and responsibilities of individuals engaged in fashion, apparel and interior design careers.
 25.1.2 Analyze opportunities for employment and entrepreneurial endeavors for this field.
 25.1.3 Summarize education, training and credential requirements for career paths in fashion, apparel, textiles, interior deisgn, set and exhibit design, costuming and etc. 25.1.4 Understand the impact of legislation, industry standards, labeling, and labor laws on the FAID industry.
 25.1.5 Explore the global nature of the FAID industry.
 25.1.6 Analyze the benefit of membership in professional organizations related to the FAID industry.